Adult Services

 Meetings: the 2nd Wednesday of every other month (January, March, May, July, September, November)

-Next Meeting: Wednesday, July 12th, 1:00 pm in person
+Next Meeting: Wednesday, May 8th, 1:00 pm in person

 Sweet & Spicy: Romance Book Club

-It is for adults (ages 18+) who enjoy all types of romance.
+This book club is for adults (ages 18+) who enjoy all types of romance.
 Selections will range in content and genre.
 Each selection is for the group to read independently and discuss together.
 Please register online.

 Meetings: the 3rd Wednesday of every other month (February, April, June, August, October, December)

-Next Meeting: Wed.
-June 21st, 7:00 pm on Zoom
+Next Meeting: Wednesday, April 17th, 7:00 pm on Zoom

-Copies are on their way!
+Copies are available!

 Upcoming Events